Business rates reliefs and exemptions

-If your business is suffering hardship that has been caused through exceptional circumstances we can grant discretionary relief up to 100%.
-Please contact us to find out more about this or use the downloadable form (pdf, 158kb) to apply for this relief.
+If your business has suffered hardship that has been caused through exceptional circumstances we can grant discretionary rate relief.
+Please contact us to find out more about this or use the form below to apply for this relief.

 Some properties are exempt from Business rates.
 The District Valuer will not include an exempt property in the Valuation List.
 Appeals against an entry in the list should be made to the District Valuer.